genforce/interfacegan/README.md

 The list of new features can be found on our [attributes detection classifier repository](https://github.com/clementapa/CelebFaces_Attributes_Classification/blob/main/utils/constant.py)

-## Training an attribute detection classifier
+## :hammer: Training an attribute detection classifier

 We use a ViT-base model to train an attribute detection classifier, please refer to our [classification code](https://github.com/clementapa/CelebFaces_Attributes_Classification) if you want to test it for new models.
 Once you retrieve the trained SVM from this repo, you can directly move them in this repo and use them.

-## Generate images using StyleGAN2 & StyleGAN3
+## :star: Generate images using StyleGAN2 & StyleGAN3

 We did not changed anything to the structure of the old repository, please refer to the [previous README](https://github.com/younesbelkada/interfacegan/blob/master/README_old.md).